 TELSF considers that the project would have a positive impact on the French system, particularly within the context of the current interruption in Russian pipeline gas supply.
 The operator illustrates its position using analyses conducted by GRTgaz.
-More specifically, it considers that the Le Havre FSRU will constitute a new gas injection point on the national and European transmission network, contributing to improving the reliability of the entire system and that the volumes of gas emitted under strong pressure by the FSRU in Le Havre will have a positive impact on peak balance coverage in a cold day scenario without Russian gas.
+More specifically, it considers that the Le Havre FSRU will constitute a new gas injection point on the national and European transmission network, contributing to improving the reliability of the entire system and that the volumes of gas emitted under strong pressure by the FSRU in Le Havre will have a positive impact on peak balance coverage in a cold day scenario without Russian gas, at the perimeter of the French network.